In the guide

 The crown stamp, year of application and official number of the inspector of weights and measures who passed the equipment as fit for trade use is found on a lead plug embedded into older, traditional weighing equipment.

 The M sticker indicates that the equipment it is attached to has been manufactured in accordance with legal metrology requirements.
-On newer equipment the M symbol will have the year of manufacture attached.
+The year of manufacture appears next to the M (newer equipment only; on older equipment the year appears next to the CE mark).

 The notified body sticker indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.

-As of 1 January 2021 all UK notified bodies will become UK approved bodies.
+As of 1 January 2021 all UK notified bodies became UK approved bodies.

 The requalification sticker indicates that the equipment has been repaired or adjusted since it was manufactured to maintain manufacturing and accuracy requirements.

 The CE mark, which indicates that the equipment has been manufactured in accordance with all relevant EU legislation (low voltage electromagnetic compatibility, restriction on hazardous substances, etc) and the year of manufacture.
-On newer equipment the year marking will be omitted if it is attached to the M symbol.
+On older equipment the CE mark will have the year of manufacture attached (on newer equipment it is attached to the M symbol).

-The CE mark is valid for goods placed on the market in Northern Ireland provided they meet applicable EU rules and will have unfettered access to the GB market.
+The CE mark is valid for goods placed on the market in NI provided they meet applicable EU rules and will have unfettered access to the GB market.

 For the GB market, products assessed against UK rules by a UK approved body need UKCA marking followed by the M symbol.
 However, manufacturers can, until 31 December 2021, continue to use the CE mark when placing their products on the GB market (if their product meets the relevant EU requirements).
 This includes products that have had any necessary third-party assessment carried out by an EU notified body.